walterhiggins/WMPJS/book-outline.md

 * The statement creates a single object.
 Like many statements in JavaScript, it can span more than one line.
 Having the object definition span more than one line makes the code more readable.
 * The *noises* object has the following keys: cat, chicken, cow, ender dragon, horse, pig, sheep, wolf.
 Keys are always on the left hand side in an object literal.
-* The keys do not need to have quote marks around them but if the key contains whitespace - for example 'ender dragon' - then it should be enclosed in either single or double quotes.
+* The keys do not need to have quote marks around them but if the key contains white-space - for example 'ender dragon' - then it should be enclosed in either single or double quotes.
 * You cannot use JavaScript keywords as keys in an object so the literal values *true*, *false*, *default* etc can't be used.
 * Keys must be of type number or string.
 You cannot have another object as a key in an object - you can however have another object as a value in an object.
 * Values in objects *can* be of any type - even functions and other objects!
 When an object contains another object as a value, that value is called a nested object.
 We'll see an example of a nested object later.
 * Every key-value pair must be separated with a single comma `,`.
 Try to avoid putting an extra comma at the end of the last key-value pair.
 There is no comma after the last key-value pair `wolf: sounds.wolfBark` because it is not needed and some versions of JavaScript will report an error if they see an extra comma just before the closing curly bracket `}`.

-Having created the *noises* lookup table, we use it in the *onInput()* function to see if the animal the player typed, is in the *noises* object.
+Having created the *noises* look-up table, we use it in the *onInput()* function to see if the animal the player typed, is in the *noises* object.
 The *if* statement below...

     if ( animal in noises ) {

 ... checks to see if the animal is in the noises table.
-This *key in object* construct will lookup the object and return true if *key* is in it.
-If the animal is not in the lookup table, the function reports it hasn't heard of that animal.
-If it *is* in the lookup table it gets the appropriate noise function:
+This *key in object* construct will look-up the object and return true if *key* is in it.
+If the animal is not in the look-up table, the function reports it hasn't heard of that animal.
+If it *is* in the look-up table it gets the appropriate noise function:

     makeNoise = noises[ animal ];

-Each value in the *noises* table is a function so when we lookup an animal in the *noises* table what we get back is a function which when called will emit that animal's noise.
+Each value in the *noises* table is a function so when we look-up an animal in the *noises* table what we get back is a function which when called will emit that animal's noise.
 So *makeNoise* is a variable which will point to a function which emits an animal noise.
 This is yet another example of the use of functions as data.
-In this case the functions are values in a lookup table.
+In this case the functions are values in a look-up table.
 This is a very powerful idea in computer programming.
 In the next statement in the function:

     makeNoise( player.location );

-... we invoke the function we've just found in the lookup table, passing in the player's location as the place where we want the sound to play.
+... we invoke the function we've just found in the look-up table, passing in the player's location as the place where we want the sound to play.
 The remaining parts of the module are unchanged from the previous version.

-#### Why use a lookup table instead of *switch* statement?
+#### Why use a look-up table instead of *switch* statement?
 There are a couple of reasons why we should do this:

-* Adding new sounds is easier if we only need to change the data in the lookup table, not the code in the *onInput* function.
+* Adding new sounds is easier if we only need to change the data in the look-up table, not the code in the *onInput* function.
 * Changing code is error prone.
 Every time we have to change the *onInput* function because we want to support a new sound, we run the risk of introducing errors into the code.
 * There are many sounds in Minecraft, if we were to support each sound using a *switch* statement, we'd need to add a case for every sound.
 The switch statement would grow quite large.
-On the other hand, adding a single key-value pair to the lookup table is comparatively easier.
-Because it's data, we could expose the lookup table for use outside of this module and allow other modules or parts of the program to add and remove sounds.
-The *onInput()* function no longer needs to concern itself with what's in the lookup table, making the function shorter and more maintainable.
+On the other hand, adding a single key-value pair to the look-up table is comparatively easier.
+Because it's data, we could expose the look-up table for use outside of this module and allow other modules or parts of the program to add and remove sounds.
+The *onInput()* function no longer needs to concern itself with what's in the look-up table, making the function shorter and more maintainable.

 ### Objects and References
 One thing to note about objects and variables is that when we assign a new variable to an existing object, we don't make a copy of the object.
 For example, in ScriptCraft, when you execute JavaScript statements at the in-game or server prompt, there's a special variable: *self* which refers to the player (or console operator) who is currently executing the statement.
 If we assign a new variable to be the same as *self* then we are really only adding a new name for the same thing.
 We're not making a copy.
 So for example: